andreasmang/claire/README.md

 #### Build Dependencies

-A detailed instruction for building the dependencies can be found in `external/INSTALL-README.md` [readme](external/INSTALL-README.md).
+More detailed instructions for building the dependencies can be found in [external/INSTALL-README.md](external/INSTALL-README.md).
 If `mpicc` and `mpicxx` are available, you can install all external dependencies at once as follows:

 ```bash
 cd external